Services

 Automation that learns from you

-While automation is already helping reduce repetitive tasks, future ERP systems will go further.
+While automation is helping reduce repetitive tasks, future ERP systems will go further.
 They’ll learn from how users work, adapting to corrections and making smarter suggestions.

 A system you can trust